DeviPriyaRajeswariKotagiri/Testing/README.md

 #### c. <ins>**Testing Instructions**</ins>

 All the individual components are combined and tested as a group.
-You can test them using Manual approach of testing individual components or via  Automation i.e., using Selenium or restassured.
+You can test them using Manual approach of testing individual components or via  Automation i.e., using Selenium or restassured library.